The theaters and performance venues of Quebec

 Culture & Shows

-Theater life
+Theatrical life

 A vibrant and diverse scene

-Quebec City's cultural scene is driven by a community of creators from all disciplines: theater, dance, classical music, jazz, cabaret, multidisciplinary performance.
+Quebec's cultural scene is driven by a community of creators from all disciplines: theater, dance, classical music, jazz, cabaret, multidisciplinary performance.
 Each season, dozens of companies share the stages of a city where the audience is loyal and demanding.

-The large venues
+The large halls

 Architecture and artistic ambition